pearcej/complex/_sources/SelfOrganizedCriticality/TheSoundOfSand.rst

+..
+Copyright (C)  Jan Pearce
+    This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

 .. _SOC_8:

 The Sound of Sand
 -----------------

-As my implementation of SandPile runs, it records the number of cells that topple during each time step, accumulating the results in a list called ``toppled_seq``.
+As the implementation of SandPile runs, it records the number of cells that topple during each time step, accumulating the results in a list called ``toppled_seq``.
 After running the model in :ref:`Section 10.5 <SOC_5>`, we can extract the resulting signal:

 ::